dbaarda/workspace-tools/3DPrinting.md

 ## Kf Calibration

+### StartStopTest 1

 This test uses gcode generated by gcodegen.py that estimages accumulated pressure advance from extrude/move/retract/restore commands assuming a given Kf value, and scales the retract/restore actions to relieve/preapply the necessary pressure advance based on the prev/next commands.
-It has
+The printed result looks like this.

 ![StartStopTest -Kf=1 -Re=1 Output Annotated](StartStopTest_Kf1_Re1_A1.jpg "StartStop Test Output")